CzarMich/cohort_emailer/README.md

 # 🔄 AQL Email Dispatcher

-This project allows automated execution of AQL queries against an openEHR server, dynamically filters the result set based on Cohort requirements and routes the filtered data to email recipients via Microsoft Exchange.
+This project allows automated execution of AQL queries against an openEHR server, dynamically filters the result set based on Cohort requirements, and routes the filtered data to email recipients via Microsoft Exchange.

 ---